smmspiers/OCR_Classification/README.md

 ## How to run

-Training the model and evaluating it on some data is easy with the shell script I created.
+Training the model and evaluating it on some data is easy.
+Just use the shell script I created:
 ```shell script
 ./run_evaluate.sh
 ```